chipbridge/chipbridge.github.io/index.md

 show_call_box: true
 ---

-# Chip-Bridge Apapters
+# Chip-Bridge Adapters...

+#### ...Are the *right* way to install the *wrong* chip.

-Our adapters give you a new dimension in IC selection, without the cost of turning your whole board design.
+Our  __Adapter designs__ give you a new dimension in IC selection, without the cost of turning your whole board design.
+*  Break through supply chain limitations
+*  Upgrade your design without redesign time costs
+*  Sell functional inventory instead of sending it to the scrap bin